Urology Care Foundation - What is Male Infertility?

 If infertility treatment fails or isn't available, there are ways to get pregnant without sex.
 These methods are called assisted reproductive techniques (ARTs).
 Based on the specific type of infertility and the cause, your health care provider may suggest:

-Intrauterine Insemination (IUI).
-For IUI, your health care provider places the sperm into the female partner's uterus through a tube.
-IUI is often good for low sperm count and movement problems, retrograde ejaculation, and other causes of infertility.
+Intrauterine Insemination (IUI) is when sperm is placed into the female partner's uterus through a tube.
+IUI is often good for low sperm count and movement problems, retrograde ejaculation and other causes of infertility.

-In Vitro Fertilization (IVF).
-IVF is when the egg of a female partner or donor is joined with sperm in a lab Petri dish.
-For IVF, the ovaries must be stimulated to produce multiple eggs (ova).
+In Vitro Fertilization (IVF) is when the egg of a female partner or donor is joined with sperm in a lab Petri dish.
+For IVF, the ovaries must be stimulated to make multiple eggs (ova).
 This is often done with drugs given as daily injections.
-It allows many mature eggs to be retrieved.
-After 3 to 5 days of growth, the fertilized egg (embryo) is put back into the uterus.
-IVF can be used to treat many hormone conditions in women, for women with blocked tubes, or idiopathic infertility (where there is no cause that explains the fertility problem).
-But it's being used more and more in cases where the man has very severe and untreatable oligospermia (low sperm count).
+It lets many mature eggs be retrieved.
+After three to five days of growth, the fertilized egg (embryo) is put back into the uterus.
+IVF can be used to treat many hormone conditions in women, for women with blocked tubes or idiopathic infertility (where there is no cause that explains the fertility problem).
+But it's being used more and more in cases where the man has very severe and oligospermia (low sperm count) that cannot be treated.

-Intracytoplasmic Sperm Injection (ICSI).
-ICSI is a variation of IVF.
-It has revolutionized treatment of severe male infertility.
-It lets couples thought infertile get pregnant.
+Intracytoplasmic Sperm Injection (ICSI) is a variation of IVF.
+It has changed the way for treatment of severe male infertility.
+It lets couples thought to be infertile get pregnant.
 A single sperm is injected into the egg with a tiny needle.
 Once the egg is fertilized, it's put in the female partner's uterus.
 Your health care provider may use ICSI if you have very poor semen quality.
 It is also used if you have no sperm in the semen caused by a block or testicular failure that can't be fixed.
 Sperm may also be taken from the testicles or epididymis by surgery for this method.

 Sperm Retrieval for ART.
-Many microsurgical methods can remove sperm blocked by obstructive azoospermia (no sperm).
+Many microsurgical methods can remove sperm when there is a blockage or obstructive azoospermia (no sperm).
 The goal is to get the best quality and number of cells.
 This is done while trying not to harm the reproductive tract.
 These methods include:

 • Testicular Fine Needle Aspiration (TFNA).
 TFNA was first used to diagnose azoospermia.
 It is now sometimes used to collect sperm from the testicles.
 A needle and syringe puncture the scrotal skin to pull sperm from the testicle.

-• Percutaneous Epididymal Sperm Aspiration (PESA)..
-PESA may be performed under local or general anesthesia.
+• Percutaneous Epididymal Sperm Aspiration (PESA).
+PESA may be done under local or general anesthesia.
 The urologist sticks a needle attached to a syringe into the epididymis.
-Then he or she gently withdraws fluid.
+Then they gently take out fluid.
 Sperm may not always be gotten this way.
 You may still need open surgery.

 • Microsurgical Epididymal Sperm Aspiration (MESA).
 With MESA, sperm are also retrieved from the epididymal tubes.
 This method uses a surgical microscope.
 MESA yields high amounts of motile sperm.
 They can be frozen and thawed later for IVF treatments.
 This method limits harm to the epididymis.